Meet The Girl Behind The Brand

 Vintage is the best way to find those one of a kind special pieces that no one else will have.
-When your friends ask where you got that shirt they love so much, they can't just run out to Forever 21 and have it on the next day.
+When your friends ask where you got that shirt they love so much, they can't just run out to the mall and have it on the next day.
 Finding that perfect piece to add to your collection is really what keeps us all coming back time and time again.

 The Story About The Name